Citizen or Eligible Non-Citizen?

 For more information on finances for F-1 International Students, please visit the International Student Services web page.

-You can also view our Outside Scholarships and Private Alternative Loan* links for information on other sources of financial aid. *PNC Bank and SunTrust do not currently offer loans to International students.
+You can also view our Outside Scholarships, Private Alternative Loan*, and Nomad Credit (a financial marketplace catering to F1, J1, L1, and H-1B visa holders) links for information on other sources of financial aid. *PNC Bank, SunTrust, and Thrivent do not currently offer loans to International students.

 If we have requested additional documentation regarding your citizenship status, below is a list of Acceptable Documents:

 Here are some examples (please note that we must witness the original document and only one document is required):

 - A copy of the student’s birth certificate showing that he/she was born in the United States

 - A Certificate of Citizenship (N-560 or N-561)

 - A Certificate of Naturalization (N-550 or N-570)

 - A copy of Form FS-240 (Consular Report of Birth Abroad), FS-545 (Certificate of birth issued by a foreign service post), or DS-1350 (Certification of Report of Birth)